danboid/shufti/README.md

 To view a file.
 Shufti requires you use the full path to the image you wish to open first.

 The view settings are saved when you close a window or choose to view the next/previous image.
-These settings are restored next time you open or browse to the file.
+These settings are restored next time you open or browse to the same file.